 Since its introduction in OS X 10.6, support for AppleScriptObjC has grown significantly.
-With OS X Yosemite, it is now available everywhere, all the time.
+Since OS X Yosemite, it is available everywhere, all the time.

 This is the place to find tools and documentation to help take advantage of this powerful AppleScript resource.

-ASObjC Explorer 4 is designed expressly to take advantage of the changes intoduced in Mac OS X 10.10 and 10.9.
+ASObjC Explorer 4 is the script editor designed expressly to take advantage of the changes intoduced in Mac OS X 10.9 and later.

 It's a powerful editor for writing and testing AppleScriptObjC code, and for developing AppleScriptObjC-based script libraries, as well as being a great external editor for those developing in Xcode.

-Intelligent code-completion compatible with the new interleaved syntax, extended logging, a built-in scripting dictionary editor, and formatting options specific to AppleScriptObjC — this is the place to develop AppleScriptObjC.
+Intelligent code-completion, extended logging, a built-in scripting dictionary editor, and formatting options specific to AppleScriptObjC — this is the place to develop AppleScriptObjC code.
 Read more here.

 Not every script needs a complex interface, and not every scripter wants to master the complications of Xcode.
 AppleScriptObjC offers abilities most scripters want in their standard AppleScript applets or scripts.
 'Everyday AppleScriptObjC' looks at AppleScriptObjC from this perspective: how to take advantage of this great resource in your everyday scripts.

-'Everyday AppleScriptObjC', Second Edition is the ideal introduction for scripters wanting to use AppleScriptObjC in Yosemite, and to build AppleScriptObjC-based script libraries in Yosemite and Mavericks.
+'Everyday AppleScriptObjC', Third Edition is the ideal introduction for scripters wanting to use AppleScriptObjC in El Capitan, Yosemite and Mavericks.
 Read more here.

-Fifth Edition now out!
-This is the original AppleScriptObjC bible, copletely revised for Mavericks and Xcode 5.
+Fifth Edition.
+This is the original AppleScriptObjC bible, revised for Mavericks and Xcode 5.
 In addition to documenting how to use AppleScriptObjC to develop applications with rich interfaces, this PDF book comes with more than 20 fully-editable and annotated example projects.
 Read more here.